 If this inflammation continues unchecked it can lead to the cartilage becoming damaged, causing a similar outcome to that of osteoarthritis.
 As rheumatoid arthritis is an autoimmune disorder, the joints affected are usually symmetrical, i.e. both hands or knees.

-Stem cell therapy is a new and emerging form of medicine called regenerative medicine.
+Stem cells are a new and emerging form of medicine called regenerative medicine.
 This branch of medicine has exciting potential for the treatment of degenerative disorders such as arthritis and offers potential hope for the alleviation and cessation of symptoms associated with the disease.

 Stem cells are the body’s building blocks and hold the key to developing into a multitude of different cell lines.
 Our entire body was formed from this one basic cell that was shaped and molded to become everything from your heart to the hair on your head.

-Stem cell therapy seeks to use your cell’s natural capabilities of regenerating tissue, seeking out and decreasing inflammation, and modulating the immune system to help those suffering from osteoarthritis and rheumatoid arthritis.
+Stem cells seek to use your cell’s natural capabilities of regenerating tissue, seeking out and decreasing inflammation, and modulating the immune system to help those suffering from osteoarthritis and rheumatoid arthritis.

-To find out if stem cell therapy is right for you, contact us by calling 804-740-7105 or visit our website chroniccareofrichmond.com to fill out our online form.
+To find out if stem cells are right for you, contact us by calling 804-740-7105 or visit our website chroniccareofrichmond.com to fill out our online form.
 We will be back in touch as soon as possible to discuss how we can help you!

 Please fill out the form below and one of our staff will be in touch shortly.